northeastern-rc/rc-public-documentation/docs/source/managingprojects/index.md

 :link: commands
 :link-type: doc

-Explore the commands available with the project-mangagement software.
+Explore the commands available with the software to manage `/projects`.

 +++
 [Learn more »](commands)